nnance/backbone-composer/README.md

 View Manager attempts to enhance the existing Backbone.View classs with a simple API and without altering its' existing behavior.
 To this point there are two significant aspects of the plugin important to understand.

 ### Rendering
 View Manager provides an implementation of the render function that isn't provided by default in Backbone.
-View Manager mostly provides this implementation as way to remove boilerplate code.
+View Manager mostly provides this implementation as a way to remove boilerplate code.
 The additional features of the plugin can be used even if you elect to override the provided rendering implementation.
 However, it is likely you will find the benefits of its render implementation to be useful.
 The benefits include:

 #### Templating
 If you assign a template function to the view, View Manager will use the template function to establish as the DOM for the view.
 For example: